 When considering what marketing entails, it covers aspects such as:

 Marketing is a vital function within any business – if you have a product or service to sell, you’re going to need to market it in some way or another.
-It drives a business forward and enables them to achieve its objectives.
+It drives a business forward and enables it to achieve its objectives.

 Paths to get into marketing – A Levels